github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning.md

 You can run {% data variables.product.prodname_code_scanning %} on {% data variables.product.product_name %}, using {% data variables.product.prodname_actions %}, or from your continuous integration (CI) system.
 For more information, see "[AUTOTITLE](/actions/learn-github-actions)" or "[AUTOTITLE](/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/about-codeql-code-scanning-in-your-ci-system)."

-{% ifversion code-scanning-without-workflow %}Both the default and advanced setups for {% data variables.product.prodname_code_scanning %} run on {% data variables.product.prodname_actions %}.
-Default setup automatically chooses the languages to analyze, query suite to run, and events that trigger scans.
-If you prefer, you can manually select the query suite default setup will run{% ifversion code-scanning-without-workflow-310 %} and the languages default setup will analyze{% endif %}.
-Alternatively, you can use advanced setup to further customize a {% data variables.product.prodname_code_scanning %} workflow.
-For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-default-setup-for-code-scanning)" and "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-advanced-setup-for-code-scanning)."{% endif %} This article is about {% ifversion code-scanning-without-workflow %}customizing your advanced setup for {% data variables.product.prodname_code_scanning %}.{% else %}running {% data variables.product.prodname_code_scanning %} on {% data variables.product.product_name %} using actions.{% endif %}
+{% ifversion code-scanning-without-workflow %}With advanced setup for {% data variables.product.prodname_code_scanning %}, you can customize a {% data variables.product.prodname_code_scanning %} workflow for granular control over your configuration.
+For more information, see "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)."{% else %}This article is about running {% data variables.product.prodname_code_scanning %} on {% data variables.product.product_name %} using actions.{% endif %}

 {% ifversion code-scanning-without-workflow %}{% else %}Before you can customize {% data variables.product.prodname_code_scanning %} for a repository, you must configure {% data variables.product.prodname_code_scanning %} by adding a {% data variables.product.prodname_actions %} workflow to the repository.
-For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-advanced-setup-for-code-scanning)."{% endif %}
+For more information, see "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/configuring-advanced-setup-for-code-scanning)."

-{% ifversion code-scanning-without-workflow %}

-With advanced setup, you can edit workflows like {% data variables.product.prodname_dotcom %}'s {% data variables.code-scanning.codeql_workflow %} to specify the frequency of scans, the languages or directories to scan, and what {% data variables.product.prodname_code_scanning %} looks for in your code.
-You might also need to edit the workflow if you use a specific set of commands to compile your code.

-{% else %}

 {% data reusables.code-scanning.edit-workflow %}